 Raised in California and Hawaii, I studied French at Stanford University, then French and Library Science at SUNY/Buffalo, getting my MLS in 1978; I came to work at UNCG weeks later.
 I lived in France for about three years, ages ago toward the end of the Napoleonic Era.
 I have been known to play Frisbee and cheer for UNCG’s athletic teams.

 - Serve as outreach person to International Programs, Cornelia Strong College, Intercollegiate Athletics, Lloyd International Honors College

-- Serve as liaison to the following academic departments: Art, Foreign Languages, Theatre, Interior Architecture, Recreation, Tourism and Hospitality Management, Mathematics, Philosophy, International and Global Studies
+- Serve as liaison to the following academic departments: Art, Classical Studies, Languages, Literatures and Cultures, Theatre, Interior Architecture, Community and Therapeutic Recreation, Mathematics, International and Global Studies

 P.O.
 Box 26170